 four people sitting on rock boulders

-an aerial view of a city with buildings
+an aerial view of a building with a circular roof

 Temppeliaukio Church (Rock Church)